secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

 The promotion and annual compensation review budget is separate and calculated based on the following conditions:

 ### Promotion Budget
   * Promotion budget is calculated assuming that 15% of the team is promoted with an average of a 10% increase to OTE for the population as of Oct 31st of the prior fiscal year.
-More details on the philosophy behind this calculation can be found[here](/handbook/people-group/promotions-transfers/#promotion-compensation-guidelines).
+More details on the philosophy behind this calculation can be found [here](/handbook/people-group/promotions-transfers/#promotion-compensation-guidelines).
-  * Divisions will be allocated an annualized budget on a quarterly basis, aligned with our[quarterly promotion cadence](/handbook/people-group/promotions-transfers/#promotions-process--timeline).
+  * Divisions will be allocated an annualized budget on a quarterly basis, aligned with our [quarterly promotion cadence](/handbook/people-group/promotions-transfers/#promotions-process--timeline).
   * If promotion budget is not used for any given quarter, **it will not rollover to future quarters**.
   * In the case where more than or less than the given budget is projected for any given quarter, please follow the following process to review the possibility of identifying tradeoffs for unused or surplus promotion budget.
     1. Work with your [People Business Partner](/handbook/people-group/#people-business-partner-alignment-to-division) to share promotion projections with Total Rewards for an initial analysis.